Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “The same times Neopets do, essentially,” Terra said.
 “I don’t think I could stomach anything tonight.
 I’ll wait for breakfast.”

-He nodded, fastened the waterskin to his belt, picked her up again, and ambled back out into the tunnel.
+He nodded, fastened the waterskin to his belt, picked her up again, and padded back out into the tunnel.
 “Then you should get some sleep,” he said.

 He brought her down winding passageways, through vaulted caverns, and across wood-and-rope bridges that spanned black chasms where distant water roared beneath them.
 Heights were not Terra’s favourite thing, and she cringed closer to Isengrim’s shoulder as he traversed the swaying bridges.
 In several areas, Werelupes lazed and chatted by open flames on beds of furs.
 Terra hoped to see a faerie Draik among them, but to no avail.

-“I thought you didn’t like weaklings,” she said as Isengrim climbed a set of stairs hewn into the rock that twined behind a large waterfall.
+“I thought you didn’t like weaklings,” Terra said with another yawn as Isengrim climbed a set of stairs hewn into the rock that twined behind a large waterfall.
 “Why are you taking care of me?”

 “You are not weak,” Isengrim said.
 “You are currently incapacitated, but you are not weak.
 I am impressed that you did not cower in fear like your Draik back there, and that you had the courage to barter your freedom for the sake of your other pets.
 That was a brave deed.
 I like bravery.”
 He paused and looked aside.
 "And at any rate, I don't leave members of my pack suffering.
 I can't stand to see—" His muzzle snapped shut and he swallowed hard, and said nothing more as he stared at the path ahead.